Accelerating Reinforcement Learning with Value-Conditional State Entropy Exploration: Related Work

 \paragraph{Exploration in RL} Exploration has been actively studied to solve sparse reward tasks or avoid being stuck at local optima.
 One of the classical approaches to encourage exploration is $\epsilon$-greedy algorithm \citep{sutton2018reinforcement}.
 This idea has been extended to approaches that inject noise into the action space \citep{wawrzynski2015control,lillicrap2015continuous} or parameter space \citep{sehnke2010parameter,ruckstiess2010exploring,fortunato2017noisy,plappert2017parameter} and approaches that maximize the action entropy \citep{ziebart2010modeling,haarnoja2018soft}.
 Similarly to our work that introduces an intrinsic reward, there have been approaches that use the errors from predictive models as an intrinsic reward \citep{schmidhuber1991possibility,oudeyer2007intrinsic,stadie2015incentivizing,pathak2017curiosity,pathak2019self,sekar2020planning,badia2020never}.
 Instead of using the knowledge captured in the model, we use a metric that can be quantified from data.
 The idea of using the state visitation count as an intrinsic reward \citep{thrun1992role,bellemare2016unifying,tang2017exploration,ostrovski2017count,burda2018exploration} is also related.
 However, our method differs in that we directly maximize the diversity of data.
 Our work also differs from a line of work that balances exploration and exploitation \citep{thrun1992efficient,brafman2002r,tokic2010adaptive,whitney2021decoupled,schafer2021decoupled} as we instead consider a situation where exploitation biases exploration towards specific state space regions.

 \paragraph{Maximum state entropy exploration} The approach most related to our work is to utilize state entropy as an intrinsic reward.
 A popular application of maximizing state entropy is unsupervised RL \citep{lee2019efficient,hazan2019provably,mutti2020intrinsically,mutti2020policy,liu2021behavior,yarats2021reinforcement,zhang2021exploration,guo2021geometric,mutti2022importance,mutti2022unsupervised,yang2023cem}, where the agent learns useful behaviors without task reward.
 We instead consider a setup where task reward is available.
+A potentially related approach is of \citet{yang2023cem} which introduces safety constraint for exploration in that one can also consider the approach of introducing a value constraint for exploration.
+However, our work differs in that our motivation is not to discourage exploration on specific state regions.
 The work closest to ours is approaches that make agents maximize state entropy along with task rewards \citep{tao2020novelty,seo2021state,nedergaard2022k,yuan2022renyi}.
 We point out they often suffer from an imbalance between distributions of high-value and low-value states and propose to take into account the value estimates to address this issue.